Michigan Summer Programs for High School Students

 Michigan State Summer Engineering Programs – East Lansing, Michigan

-Participants: High school, middle, and elementary students.
+Participants: High school, middle, and elementary students (the grade level varies depending on the specific program).

 Western Michigan University Summer Camps – Kalamazoo, Michigan